 Basing a decision on fees is smart, as the amount you pay over decades can be significant.
 Cross reference this with performance figures of your fund though as more fees may get you better returns, or vice versa.

-You should be also be able to find the fees it has charged you in a super statement or logon online to check for this information.
+You should also be able to find the fees it has charged you in a super statement or log on online to check for this information.

-#5 – What asset allocation you have (where it's invested)
+#5 – What asset allocation do you have (where it's invested)

 This one is the last point, and it is more advanced or for those who really want to affect their retirement savings.

-Each fund has multiple options for you to pick from where your money goest.
+Each fund has multiple options for you to pick from where your money goes.
 You can put it in shares (both local and overseas), fixed interest, property or other types of assets.

 By default they should put your money in a growth option by default, which is the government regulations for those under 45 opening a super account.
 This is a great starter option as it has a mix of the assets above.
 So doing nothing here is fine as your should already be in a well-performing option.